icetee/remote-ftp/README.md

     "hosthash": "", // string - 'md5' or 'sha1'.
 The host's key is hashed using this method and passed to the hostVerifier function.
 Default: (none)
     "ignorehost": true,
     "connTimeout": 10000, // integer - How long (in milliseconds) to wait for the SSH handshake to complete.
-Default: 10000 "keepalive": 10000 // integer - How often (in milliseconds) to send SSH-level keepalive packets to the server (in a similar way as OpenSSH's ServerAliveInterval config option).
+Default: 10000 "keepalive": 10000, // integer - How often (in milliseconds) to send SSH-level keepalive packets to the server (in a similar way as OpenSSH's ServerAliveInterval config option).
 Set to 0 to disable.
 Default: 10000
+    "watch":[ // array - Files that are watched and when edited outside of the atom editor are uploaded.
+Useful if using a build tool e.g Gulp.
+Default : []
+        "./dist/stylesheets/main.css" // reference file from the root of the project.
+    ]
 }
 ```